I feel fortunate that people are interested in my running and I’m lucky to be asked plenty of questions.

 On my wrist, my trusty Garmin Forerunner 35 has and continues to serve me well.

 Every day is the short answer.
 I run virtually every day when fully fit and combine that with almost daily strength and conditioning sessions in the gym.

 HOW DO I DEAL WITH INJURY?

 I put things into perspective and embrace it as a new challenge to try and get back running again quickly!
-With experience, you learn what your body can and can’t do, and how to look after yourself and stop frustrating spells out on the sidelines.
+With experience, you learn what your body can and can’t do, and how to look after yourself.

 WHAT COACHING / TRAINING EXPERIENCE DO I HAVE?